 BBIN电子 is in compliance with the Family Educational Rights and Privacy Act of 1974, as amended; this law established specific guidelines concerning the release of information and the student's privileges to inspect and review their own educational records.

 BBIN电子 maintains various student records, to document academic progress as well as to record interactions with University staff and officials.
 To protect the student's rights to privacy, and to conform with federal law (FERPA), the University has an established the Student Records Policy.
 Interpretation of this policy is based on experience with educational records, and the policy itself may subsequently be modified in light of this experience.
-Notice of this policy and of students' rights under FERPA is given annually This policy is available on the Office of the Registrar’s website, and is published in the Undergraduate and Graduate catalogs and in the Course Schedule.
+Notice of this policy and of students' rights under FERPA is given annually.
+Copies of this policy are available at the Office of the Registrar, 118 Anderson Hall (or K-State Salina, 208 College Center), and are published in the Undergraduate and Graduate catalogs and in the Course Schedule.

 Certain information concerning students is considered to be open to the public upon inquiry.
 This public information is called directory information and includes: name, local address and telephone number, permanent address, e-mail address, date and place of birth, photograph or likeness, college, curriculum, enrollment status (full/part time), classification, dates of attendance at BBIN电子, awards and academic honors, degrees and dates awarded, most recent previous educational institution attended, participation in officially recognized activities and athletic teams, and height and weight of athletes.